Resources

 About

-SmartBuildings is the database of a company wihch deals with construction and renovation of buildings with the purpose of improving their security
+SmartBuildings is the database of a company wihch deals with the construction and renovation of buildings with the purpose of improving their structural health and overall safety

 Highlights